 The Treasury Management Strategy aims to mitigate these risks by setting upper limits on its net exposures to fixed and variable interest rates.
 The money markets and interest rate forecasts are monitored to adjust exposures to fixed and variable rates appropriately.
 For example, during periods of falling interest rates fixed rate investments may be made for longer periods to secure better returns.

-If interest rates had been 1% higher (with all other variables held constant) the financial effect would be:
+If interest rates had been 1% higher (with all other variables held constant) the financial effect would be £257k (£343k in 2020-21).